 Mrs. Mae Ethel: “I need five.
 Be sure to clean them.”

-The next morning, he headed out back early, and finally came home with five squirrels.
+The next morning, the Country Boy headed out back early, and finally came home with five squirrels.
 He cleaned them, packed them in a bag, then headed down the road.
 One hour (and a piece of cake later), he came home.
 Around five o’clock, the phone rang again.

 Mrs. Mae Ethel: “Dinner’s on the table.
 Hurry up and don’t let it get cold.”